-This proxy statement (the "Proxy Statement") is furnished in connection with solicitation of proxies by our Board of Directors (the "Board of Directors") for use at the 2017 Annual Meeting of Stockholders (the "Annual Meeting") to be held on Thursday, April 20, 2017 at 8:30 a.m., local time, and any postponements or adjournments thereof.
-The Annual Meeting will be held at the Courtyard Philadelphia Downtown located at 21 North Juniper Street, Philadelphia, Pennsylvania.
+This proxy statement (the "Proxy Statement") is furnished in connection with solicitation of proxies by our Board of Directors (the "Board of Directors") for use at the 2017 Annual Meeting of Stockholders (the "Annual Meeting") to be held on , 2017 at [a.m./p.m.], local time, and any postponements or adjournments thereof.
+The Annual Meeting will be held at .
 For directions to the Annual Meeting, please write to our Corporate Secretary at Innoviva, Inc., 2000 Sierra Point Parkway, Suite 500, Brisbane, California 94005.
 As used in this Proxy Statement, the terms "Innoviva," the "Company," "we," "us," and "our" mean Innoviva, Inc. and its subsidiaries unless the context indicates otherwise.

-OUESTIONS AND ANSWERS ABOUT THIS PROXY MATERIAL AND VOTING
+QUESTIONS AND ANSWERS ABOUT THIS PROXY MATERIAL AND VOTING